What are some dynamics of an emotionally controlling relationship?

 Illusions of Power and Control

 Jack believes he is the one responsible for both of their emotions so he feels somewhat powerful in this regard.
-This illusion of power can be somewhat seductive.
+This illusion of power and control can be somewhat seductive.
 But this isn’t true.
 It is just the illusion of power.
 Jack isn’t responsible for Jill’s emotions and he can’t control her reactions.
 Jill can’t even control her own emotions.
 She is just reacting to the interpretations and core beliefs in her own mind.

 Because Jack is under the illusion that he is the powerful one in this relationship he doesn’t notice that his behavior is being controlled and dictated by Jill.
 He doesn’t see how he is modifying his behavior to every emotional reaction Jill has, or emotion he predicts she will have.